korawica/clishelf/README.md

   The Extended Git commands

 Commands:
-  bn-clear     Clear Local Branches that sync from the Remote repository. cm           Prepare and show the latest commit message with the commit... cm-prev      Commit changes to the Previous Commit with same message. cm-revert    Revert the latest Commit on the Local repository. mg           Merge change from another branch with strategy, `theirs`... tg-clear     Clear Local Tags that sync from the Remote repository.
+  bn-clear   Clear Local Branches that sync from the Remote repository. cm         Prepare and show the latest commit message with the commit... cm-msg     Return list of commit prefixes cm-prefix  Show the commit prefix that setting in current config. cm-prev    Commit changes to the Previous Commit with same message. cm-revert  Revert the latest Commit on the Local repository. mg         Merge change from another branch with strategy, `theirs` or... tg-bump    Create Tag from current version after bumping tg-clear   Clear Local Tags that sync from the Remote repository.
 ```

 ### Versioning